The tour starts with a visit to the Kurtonitj Indigenous Protected Area (IPA)

 Your guide will take you on a cultural walk with key features of interest including Lake Surprise, lava tunnels, caves, forest, and wildlife including an extensive koala population.

-After Budj Bim, return to the Tae Rak Aquaculture Centre & Café, arriving approximately 1pm.
+After Budj Bim, return to the Tae Rak Aquaculture Centre & Café, arriving at approximately 1pm.
 (Lunch not included)

 - Participants have the option to join the 2pm Guided Cultural Walk of Tae Rak (Lake Condah) - Additional cost